ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/psa-tfm/build.md

 ---
 The Trusted Firmware software stack uses the [Yocto Project](https://www.yoctoproject.org/) to build a tiny Linux distribution suitable for the Corstone-1000 platform.

 Use your Linux development machine to build the software and run on the Corstone-1000 FVP.
-The below has been tested with Ubuntu 22.04 host.
+The instructions have been tested with an Ubuntu 22.04 host.

 ## Set up the build environment